valsan-azerty-boi/BG3-MOD-Spjm/README.md

 For example, if you reuse any of the project's content, you must credit the original authors and remember that commercial use is NOT allowed under this license.

 For full details, please check the [LICENSE](./LICENSE) file or visit the [Creative Commons website](https://creativecommons.org/licenses/by-nc/4.0/).

+The project itself is completely open to contributions.

 ## Features
 This mod implements features from the D&D 5E Spelljammer sourcebooks into Baldur's Gate 3.
 These mechanics have been adapted to better match the way the game works.
 Contains backgrounds, goals, spells, items, bestiary, etc.